Nivalyx/osu-wiki/wiki/Tournaments/OMT/X/en.md

    - **R1**: Match winners will advance to the Round of 16, while their opponents will move on to R3.
    - **R2**: Match winners will advance to R3, while their opponents will be eliminated from the tournament.
    - **R3**: Match winners will advance to the Round of 16, while their opponents will be eliminated from the tournament.
-   - All runoff bracket matches will be held in a Best of 9 format.

 #### Knock-out stage rules